-A SBITA asset is measured as the sum of three things:
+An SBITA asset is measured as the sum of three things:

-- 1. The initial subscription liability amount. - 2.
-Payments made before the end of the subscription term. - 3.
-The capitalizable implementation costs.
+- 1. The initial subscription liability amount - 2.
+Payments made to a SBITA vendor before the end of the subscription term - 3.
+The capitalizable implementation costs

 Activities associated with a SBITA, other than making subscription payments, should be grouped into the following three stages, and their costs should be accounted for accordingly: